sei-relativity/hw-w01d03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: String Length
-Description:
+Description: Returns the length of a string
-Example using it:
+Example using it: let x="Hello";
+let l = x.length;
 ```

 Method 2
 ```
-Name:
-Description:
+Name: Finding a String in a String
+Description: indexof() method returns the index of the first occurence of a specified text in a string.
+And lastIndexOf() method returns the index of the last occurence of a specified text in a string.
-Example using it:
+Example using it: let x="Please locate number where 'number' occurs!";
+let s= x.indexOf("number");
+let ls= x.lastIndexOf("number");
 ```

 Method 3
 ```
-Name:
+Name: Search
-Description:
+Description: It searches a string for a specified value and returns the position of the match
-Example using it:
+Example using it: let x="Please locate number where 'number' occurs!";
+let s= x.search("number");
 ```

 ## [License](LICENSE)